 Some of these injuries can be caused by a traumatic blow to the back.
-This can happen in circumstances such as car accidents, workplace accidents, slips and falls, and incidents of violence.
+This can happen in circumstances such as car accidents, workplace accidents, and incidents of violence.

 Some can also result from great or repetitive stress to the spine.
 This may be from incorrect lifting, improper exercising, repetitive strain at work, and the like.

 The spinal fusion procedure – and its aftermath – can be very costly.
 The surgery is expensive by itself: a report shows that a single-level spinal fusion can cost anywhere from $11,000 to $37,000 – and some patients require multiple levels of this.